Introduction

 Ultimately the key is to identify the problems and then take steps to change them.

-- Modifying daily activities, think about what is aggravating your back and then try and reduce these aggravating activities.
-Certain activities and movements put strain more strain on your back common triggers are sitting, lifting, leaning, pushing, and twisting.
+Think about what is aggravating your back and then try to reduce these aggravating activities.
+Certain activities and movements put more strain on your back, common triggers are sitting, lifting, leaning, pushing, and twisting.
 All backs are different not all of these will be a problem for you.
-If anything is aggravating your back look at reducing these in the short term, once your back is happier start to reintroduce these activities.
+If anything is aggravating your back, look at reducing these in the short term, once your back is happier, start to reintroduce these activities.

-- Evening routine.
-Do you like many spend a few hours before bed watching TV or reading a book?
+Do you like to spend a few hours before bed watching TV or reading a book?
 These can be classic triggers as they promote poor posture and long periods with no movement.
-If you think this could be an issue, get up regularly so you are moving more and take a look at your posture are you slumped, or do you sit looking at the TV in a twisted position?
+If you think this could be an issue, get up regularly so you are moving more and take a look at your posture, are you slumped, or do you sit looking at the TV in a twisted position?
 Or is it worse in the evenings after you have been to that exercise class?
 Consider your activities tonight and keeping a note of your activities and pain can help you to spot triggers as well as activities that may ease pain.

-- Ergonomic Considerations, Invest in a supportive mattress or a mattress topper and pillows, to help you gain a nice position in bed.
-Before you buy try the other beds in the house you may find one your back likes.
+Invest in a supportive mattress or a mattress topper and pillows, to help you gain a nice position in bed.
+Before you buy, try the other beds in the house, you may find one your back likes.

 Physical Therapy and Exercise:

-- Incorporate daily low to moderate exercise – such as walking.
-Your back may not like this initially but look at adding it to your day as and when pain allows.
+Simple exercise, such as walking.
+Your back may not like this initially, but look at adding it to your day as and when pain allows.
 Take a look at your step counter – is your pain better on days when you are on your feet a lot or days when you are more sedentary?
 Use your findings to your advantage.

 Ice or heat: